 Statement and Purpose

-For years, young ladies and young men have been presented to the GMWA
+years, young ladies and young men have been presented to the GMWA community

-promotes and cultivates in the young ladies and young
+cultivates in the young ladies and young men elegance, scholarship and poise.

-America has used the program as a means of awarding scholarships dollars to young people
+has used the program as a means of awarding scholarships dollars to young people

-for their scholastic achievement, community service;
+for their scholastic achievement, community service; fundraising, and overall

 Program Objectives of the Debutante/Beautillion Cotillion